pranaybinju/maps_blog/blogs/2018/js_this.md

 - Object calling the function is the default binding for a `this`.
 Also called as `implicit` binding.

-- If the function reference is assigned to variable then `implicit` binding will default to `global` in node & `window` in browser environment.
+- If the function reference is assigned to a variable, `implicit` binding will default to `global` in node & `window` in the browser environment.

 - To change the scope of this, use `function.bind(object)` also called as `explicit` binding

 - ES6 classes work with `"use strict"` that prevents binding of `this` to the default scope.

-- Make use of the Arrow functions to reduce verbosity of `explicit` binding!
+- Make use of the Arrow functions to reduce the verbosity of `explicit` binding!

 --------